 - code a single tool that can be used in ArcMap to run the entire workflow.

-This workshop assumes prerequisite knowledge of the Introduction to Python (Day 1) and Geoprocessing in ArcGIS (Day 2) materials or their equivalent.
-Please contact email@example.com if you cannot attend Day 1 or Day 2, and would like clarification on the prerequisites.
+This workshop assumes prerequisite knowledge of Python and Geoprocessing in ArcGIS (Day 1) materials or their equivalent.
+Please contact firstname.lastname@example.org if you cannot attend Day 1, or the workshop Introduction to Bash shell, Python programming, and Git version control and would like clarification on the prerequisites.and would like clarification on the prerequisites.